The Birth of Savages

 “Korosha, what… do we have orders?”

 She took a breath, looking out over her soldiers.
 She knew then what had happened, and of the blessing within the curse.
 No matter how they looked now, no matter the catastrophe of the mythic that had defeated Trinimac and ruined them, she knew that Boethiah had not won.
-They had been changed on the outside, true, her people were still soldiers, and that could not be taken away.
+They had been changed on the outside, true, but her people were still soldiers, and that could not be taken away.

 “Summon the priests, and form up the legion.
 We’re not yet dead, and so we’re not yet defeated.
 We are changed, but alive, and so Lord Trinimac must be as well.”